 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-If you’re considering switching banks, it’s important to take the time to find one that fits your needs.
+If you’re considering a change, but not sure how to switch banks, be sure to first take the time to find one that fits your needs.

-When switching banks, be intentional and do your research.
+When switching to a new bank, be intentional and do your research.
 Closing an old bank account can be time-consuming and inconvenient, so make sure you prepare beforehand.

 However, don’t let fear stop you from finding a financial institution that meets your needs.